Broken Glass (EP)

-on the Polydor record label as a download and two limited edition 7" singles in a gatefold sleeve.
+on the Polydor record label, both as a download and two limited edition 7" singles in a gatefold sleeve.

 The EP featured three original compositions by the band – "Cat's Eyes", "The Best Person I Know" (which would both later appear on the band's debut album, Cat's Eyes) and "Love You Anyway" – along with the track "Sunshine Girls", a song written by vocalist Faris Badwan's full-time band The Horrors that never went beyond demo stage.